qyurila/inventorysorter/README.md

 ### Changes and Bug Fixes

+- Implemented a failsafe to **prevent items from being deleted** in certain scenarios
+  - Notably, **Curios** slots
+- Introduced an option to **prevent hotbar from being sorted** (enabled by default)
-- The 1.18.2 version now works with the mods that have increased slot stack size
+- Fixed compatibility with mods that increase slot stack sizes in the 1.18.2 version
-  - notably **Sophisticated Backpacks/Storages**
+  - Notably, **Sophisticated Backpacks/Storages** and **Dank Storage**
-  - 1.19.2 and 1.20.1 versions already worked with it
+  - 1.19.2 and 1.20.1 versions were already compatible
-- Made a failsafe to **prevent items from being deleted** in some cases
-  - notably on Curios slots
-- Some redundant features/codes that don't work properly or cause issues in some cases were removed
+- Added an option to abort sorting based on the first slot type
+  - Default: `[SlotIronFurnaceInput]` (from **Iron Furnace**)
+- Cleaned up the mod by removing some features that were causing issues or redundant
-  - notably Scroll Wheel
+  - Notably, the Scroll Wheel function

 > TODO: Make PRs for the original repo, after enough testing